 Fixed-Rate Vs. Variable-Rate Loans

-You do not typically have to take loan rate types into account when you enroll in a debt settlement plan, but you need to know about them when you are looking into debt consolidation loans.
+You do not typically have to take loan rate types into account when you enroll in a debt settlement plan, but you need to know about them when researching debt consolidation loans.
 You have two major options to choose from for consolidation loans: fixed-rate loans and variable-rate loans.

 Fixed-rate loans have an interest rate that remains the same for the length of your loan term.
-No matter how market conditions fluctuate, your payment remains level because the interest rate never changes.
+No matter how market conditions fluctuate, your payment remains the same because the interest rate never changes.

 Variable-rate loans, on the other hand, have an interest rate that changes periodically.
-Every time the rate changes, your minimum loan payment will increase or decrease according to whether the rate increases or decreases.
+Every time the rate changes, your minimum loan payment increases or decreases according to the rate change.

-Both variable-rate and fixed-rate consolidation loans are available whether you negotiate a debt consolidation loan yourself or you use the services of an experienced credit counselling service.
+Both variable-rate and fixed-rate consolidation loans are available whether you negotiate a debt consolidation loan yourself.

 How Are Debt Consolidation Loan Interest Rates Set?